sentialx/multrin/README.md

 Multrin is a ~~cross-platform~~ app built on top of  `Electron`, `React`, `styled-components` and `TypeScript`, that lets you to organize apps in tabs, by just dropping them onto Multrin.
 It aims to greatly improve your productivity and organization.

-Although Multrin long-term plan focuses mainly on integrating it with [Wexond](https://github.com/wexond/wexond) web browser, it is developed as a stand-alone application.

 </div>

 > NOTE: Multrin works currently only on Windows and macOS.
 Support for Linux coming soon.